kavy9/Bajaj-Training-Java/README.md

 # Java-Hands-On

-This is a eclipse maven project File.
+Practice java files Working with Comparable and Comparator interfaces, Stream API and more.

-A Small Java Project Files and Tutorial demo java files On using Java Classes and Driver
+navigate to  /src/main/java/com/bajaj/java